-Houston's Theater District Recovers After Hurricane Harvey
+Houston's Theater District Flooded by Harvey

-Houston’s Theater District Recovers After Hurricane Harvey
+Houston’s Theater District Flooded by Harvey

 Some of the city’s performing arts companies suffered major damage, but the museums have mostly stayed dry.